Robust and Safe Multi-Agent Reinforcement Learning with Communication for Autonomous Vehicles: From Simulation to Hardware: Experiments and Results

-\subsubsection{Impact of Communication on Safety and Coordination}
+\subsection{Impact of Communication on Safety and Coordination}

-The presence of V2V communication significantly improved cooperative behavior among agents, especially in scenarios involving lane merging and intersection negotiation.
-Figure~\ref{fig:comm_vs_no_comm} compares the frequency of safety violations and CBF activations between communication-enabled and communication-disabled deployments.
+We evaluate V2V communication in complex driving scenarios where agents must account for neighboring vehicle positions and velocities during maneuvers.
+Incorporating neighbor state information is essential for safe action selection, particularly in the presence of dynamic NCAVs that require real-time adaptation and coordinated behavior.
+Communication latency is modeled during training (Sec.~\ref{sec:algoa_train_sim}) by injecting stochastic delays into inter-agent messaging, and a time-varying delay model is deployed on hardware to reflect realistic wireless latency.
+Policies trained with delay variability remain stable under real-world latency fluctuations, even when deployment delays differ from those encountered in simulation.

-The data indicates that shared information reduces both the need for reactive overrides and the likelihood of unsafe maneuvers.
-Furthermore, the coordination enabled by V2V helped stabilize policy outputs during high-density interactions, reducing the average intervention rate from 18.7\% (no communication) to 11.4\% (with communication).
+Figure~\ref{fig:comm_vs_no_comm} demonstrates that shared information reduces both the need for reactive safety overrides and the likelihood of unsafe maneuvers.
+In dense multi-agent interactions, coordination enabled by V2V stabilizes policy outputs and lowers the average CBF intervention rate from 18.7\% (no communication) to 11.4\% (with communication), highlighting the role of communication in supporting safe and efficient real-world operation.